-I have raised this issue frequently in Parliament, including chairing the Health and Social Care Committee part of the joint inquiry into air quality.
-I have also recently got Amazon to agree to send their HGVs along the roads which have the fewest number of residential properties on them.
+First and foremost, please be assured that I recognise the importance of this issue and have raised it frequently in Parliament, including chairing the Health and Social Care Committee part of the joint inquiry into air quality.

 Air pollution is the biggest single environmental threat to public health and Ministers are continuing to take robust action to improve air quality and minimise public health impacts.
 Air pollution has reduced significantly since 2010: emissions of nitrogen dioxide have fallen by 44 per cent, sulphur emissions have fallen by 70 per cent and fine particulate matter (PM2.5) emissions have fallen by 18 per cent.